 - The US equivalent of at least a 2.0 grade point average on all college work attempted for students who have attended any higher education institution in or outside the United States.

-If the student qualifies for admission, a nonrefundable deposit of $275 must be made prior to registration for classes.
+If the student qualifies for admission, a nonrefundable deposit of $275, undergraduate only, must be made prior to registration for classes.
 Upon receipt of this deposit, the University will issue an I-20.
 Concordia's I-20 Designated School Official (DSO) is Angie Beasley.
 Please e-mail her with any questions regarding the I-20.